zh2395/KPC/README.md

 Using KPC we also provide a stepwise forward variable selection algorithm KFOCI (using the graph based estimator of KPC), as well as a similar stepwise forward selection algorithm based on the RKHS based estimator.
 For more details on KPC, its empirical estimators and its application on variable selection, see (link to the paper).

-The package also provides an unconditional version of KPC, which is named Kmac, as described in *Deb, N., P. Ghosal, and B. Sen (2020).
+When X is empty, KPC measures the unconditional dependence between Y and Z, which is also implemented in the package.
+The unconditional graph-based estimator has been described in *Deb, N., P. Ghosal, and B. Sen (2020).
 Measuring association on topological spaces using kernels and geometric graphs*.
-It is implemented in the function `Kmac` and `Klin`.
+It is implemented in the functions `Kmac` and `Klin` in this package.
 The latter can be computed in near linear time.

 ## Installation